frothfrenzy/polytopiacalculator/Readme.md

 If you want to use it offline, download the index.html file on your PC and run it in your browser - press "Clone or download", followed by "Download ZIP", and then extract the file.
 The calculator FAQ contains more information on how to run it offline both on iOS and Android.

 [Contact me](mailto:frothdiscord@gmail.com) if you have any suggestions or bug reports.
-Also, if you know of any quality guides or gameplay videos that aren't listed in the FAQ links section, let me know.
+Also, if you have any quality guides or gameplay videos that aren't listed in the FAQ links section, let me know.

 Happy battling!